Framework · free to use

 2. Class production matters more

-Boutique members pay premium prices and expect production quality — music, lighting, instructor energy, mirror walls, finish-level branding.
+Boutique members pay premium prices and expect production quality: music, lighting, instructor energy, mirror walls, and finish-level branding.
 Buildout and AV budgets run higher per sq ft than at general gyms.

 3. Member experience-driven retention